warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     aex exclude filter execution in case of authenticated sender

+    wlex
+        exclude filter execution in case the client IP is white-listed inside the SMTP.IPPROP.TAB file.

-    Each argument can be a macro also:
+    Each argument can be a macro also (see [MACRO SUBSTITUTION]):

-    @@FILE
+    FILE
         message file path

-    @@USERAUTH
+    USERAUTH
         name of the SMTP authenticated user, or "-" if no authentication has been supplied

-    @@REMOTEADDR
+    REMOTEADDR
         remote IP address and port of the sender

-    @@LOCALADDR
+    LOCALADDR
         local IP address and port where the message has been accepted

+    FROM
+        message sender address

+    CRCPT
+        last recipient submitted by the client.
+For post-rcpt filters, this will be used as to-validate recipient

     Filter commands have the ability to inspect and modify the content of the message (or info) file.
-The exit code of commands executed by XMail are used to tell XMail the action that has to be performed as a cosequence of the filter.
+The exit code of commands executed by XMail are used to tell XMail the action that has to be performed as a consequence of the filter.
 The exit code is composed by a raw exit code and additional flags.
 Currently defined flags are:

     '16'